 AFL is frequently recurrent and attacks are usually accompanied by tachyarrhythmia.
 Some patients may be asymptomatic in chronic AFL.
 Antiarrhythmic drugs and heart rate medications are less effective in AFL than in other types of supraventricular arrhythmias and thus a general recommendation is to either combine atrioventricular (AV) nodal blockers if rate control is intended or consider electrical cardioversion.

-In individuals with AF treated with class Ic drugs (Table 3.4-1), there is a small risk of AF organizing into AFL, and this is the reason why flecainide should always be associated with an AV nodal blocker.
+In individuals with AF treated with class Ic drugs (see Table 3.4-1), there is a small risk of AF organizing into AFL, and this is the reason why flecainide should always be associated with an AV nodal blocker.
 This is not the case for propafenone.

 Clinical signs and symptoms largely depend on the type and severity of the underlying condition and include palpitations (most commonly), dyspnea, weakness, or chest pain.
 Some patients may be asymptomatic.
 Heart rates are fast (~150 beats/min) and regular.